Updated on 1/11/2022

 Once you’ve dialed down your catastrophic thinking to its source, take time to dissect your specific anxieties about the issue.
 Now is a great opportunity to practice your meditation skills, lest you fall into yet another spiral during the dissection!
-Perhaps learning how to drive terrifies you, and your thinking catastrophizes every time you get behind the wheel.
+Perhaps learning how to drive terrifies you, and you’re thinking of the worst situation or a looming threat every time you get behind the wheel.

-Use logic to help defeat your wily brain.
+Use logic to help defeat your negative thinking.
 A lot of panic comes down to overestimating the true chances of danger.
 Learning the facts may sooth your mind: Research how often car accidents happen and read up on best driving practices to ensure that you’re the safest driver you can be.

 Are your concerns health-related?
-While it might seem scary, the best cure is seeing your doctor.
+While it might seem scary, the best cure is seeing your doctor and understanding the treatment options available like cognitive behavioral therapy.
 Or if you’re struggling at work, talk it through with your boss — chances are they’ll be more kind and receptive than you expected.

-Spirals are scary because the thoughts feel so real, but if you notice yourself slipping, take a deep breath and challenge your beliefs.
+Spirals are scary because the catastrophic thought feels so real, but if you notice yourself slipping, take a deep breath and challenge your beliefs.
 Ask yourself, “Is this threat real right now?”
 Perhaps you’ve been stuck in your bed for days waiting for laboratory test results.
 Your mind may be caught up in a web of worries: Do I have a disease?
 If I have a disease, am I going to die?
 Even if I survive, how will I afford my care?

 Stop.
 Focus on the here and the now.
 If the test results are bad, you can deal with it at that moment — don’t waste time panicking about it now!

-You want to challenge your catastrophic thinking, but you don’t want to beat yourself up for having anxious thoughts.
+You want to challenge your health and pain catastrophizing, but you don’t want to beat yourself up for having anxious intrusive thoughts.
 Our brain does all sorts of unwelcome things without our consent, and having a panic spiral doesn’t make you a bad person.
 Don’t get angry at yourself for falling for your mind’s clever trap — focus your energies on escaping its pull.

 Get in touch with a professional.